 To understand Bernhard’s peculiar brand of fiction one has to examine his country of origin.
-Austria’s intellectual and literary community minted numerous famous names in the 19th and 20th centuries.
-An incomplete list would include journalist-critic Karl Kraus, philosopher Ludwig Wittgenstein, psychologist Sigmund Freud, Nobel Laureate author Elfriede Jelinek, and the demagogue Adolf Hitler.
+Austria’s intellectual and literary community minted numerous famous names in the nineteenth and twentieth centuries.
+An incomplete list would include the following: journalist-critic Karl Kraus, philosopher Ludwig Wittgenstein, psychologist Sigmund Freud, Nobel Laureate author Elfriede Jelinek, and the demagogue Adolf Hitler.
 Like Kraus and Jelinek, Bernhard’s writing has black humor and a scorching criticism of the foibles and failings of Austrian culture.
 “Prussia: Freedom of movement, with a muzzle.
 Austria: Solitary confinement, with permission to scream.”
 He also wrote, “You have to read all writers twice.
 The good ones you remember, the bad ones you dismember.”

-In addition to the unique perspective, the novel eventually unfolds in one long paragraph.
+In addition to the unique perspective, the novel eventually unfolds in long paragraph.
 The paragraph starts on page 11 and keeps going until the book ends on page 241.
 This is not your standard murder mystery or police procedural.
-The murder becomes a set-up for Konrad’s opinions on government functionaries, patriotism, gender relations, private property, and many other topics.
+The murder becomes a set-up for Conrad’s opinions on government functionaries, patriotism, gender relations, private property, and many other topics.
 During this long, labyrinthine journey, we discover Konrad had labored on experiments with sound.
 He had prepared to write down the findings of his experiments in a work entitled The Sense of Hearing.
 The work never reaches fruition.
 Amidst the tedious experiments, in which he uses his wife, much to her displeasure, he tries to find the optimal conditions to begin writing his book.
 Anyone who has had a severe case of writer’s block will cringe at Bernhard’s merciless depiction of artistic impotence.
 While he is trying to find the perfect conditions for writing, he gets interrupted by his wife or by visitors.
-It plays like a version of Fawlty Towers or The Honeymooners, two programs in which gender relations play like mortal combat.
+It plays like a version of Fawlty Towers or the Honeymooners, two programs where gender relations play like mortal combat.
 Basil just wants to relax, Ralph Kramden just wants one get-rich scheme to work, and Konrad wants to write his blasted book.